 Individual v Individual | Falsified Last Will & Testament

 Vestige was engaged by the children of the decedent, in a will contest between the immediate family and the stepmother and her children.
 Our clients alleged that the step-mother took advantage of the decedent’s declining state-of-mind and ailing health to force changes to the will that were favorable to the step-family.
 Forensic analysis of the workstation used by the stepmother revealed significant alterations to the will prior to filing that occurred at times that would have been impossible for the decedent to have been the one to make the changes.
 The stepmother had resorted to some advanced means of obfuscating the changes, including using a non-standard application to avoid falling victim to built-in tracking of changes in Microsoft Word.
 In the end, that didn’t matter, as the recovery of, testing of and reporting of the specific remnants and digital artifacts by Vestige proved that the changes to the documents were improper.
-Upon presentation of the forensic evidence identified by Vestige, the stepmother admitted to the scheme.
+Upon presentation of the digital forensic evidence identified by Vestige, the stepmother admitted to the scheme.

 Individual v Individual | Will Contest